Naereen/web-sphinx/autostop.en.rst

 .. meta::
    :description lang=en: About hitch-hiking
-   :description lang=fr: À-propos d'autostop
+   :description lang=fr: À-propos d'auto-stop
 ####################
  About hitch-hiking
 ####################
 .. include:: .special.rst
 .. warning:: Still in progress !

-This page will soon be a short presentation of my personnal point-of-view on the matter of hitch-hiking, and why it is a really cool way to travel.
+This page is a short presentation of my personal experience on the matter of hitch-hiking, and why it is a really cool, free and culturally interesting way to travel.

-Maybe I will include here a list of epic autostop achievments, maybe not.
+Maybe I will include here a list of epic hitch-hiking achievements, maybe not.

 .. note:: With Google Maps ?

-   I know that Google Maps can be used to save and share custon car *itineraries*, maybe I will use that to keep a trace of my hitch-hiking trips and share them here.
+   I know that Google Maps can be used to save and share custom car *itineraries* (travel history), maybe I will use that to keep a trace of my hitch-hiking trips and share them here.
 Or maybe not.